Quick commands to check Exchange Server health

 Sometimes the problem with email delivery is so basic, that we overlook it while searching for more complicated sources of the issue.
 Without the internet connection, no email leaves our server.
 Run the command above to check if there is an access to the web.

-A broken router or malfunctioning network switch, or just simply unplugged lan cable might be a general cause of the problem.
+A broken router, malfunctioning network switch, or simply an unplugged LAN cable might be the cause of the problem.
 As the oldest IT joke goes - “Are you sure that your computer is plugged into the power source?”.

 These couple of commands are just a quick and dirty method to check up on your server’s health.
 A good thing about them is that you can run these cmdlets even remotely, from your house, at 3:30 AM, after receiving a call from the nightshift employee “Email is not working!”.